xavsant/stock_evaluator/README.md

 ### [6] Bugs
 - B1: Web scraping for Yahoo Finance is restricted for certain stocks, needs updates to `WebScraper`
 - B2: Monte Carlo Simulations' explanatory text faces caching issues
+- B3: Web scraper is encountering issues with accessing information from Yahoo Finance, to look into it

 ---